Theoretical study of the $\Xi\alpha$ correlation function: Introduction

-In the past few years, the femtoscopic study using the momentum correlation function from the high-energy collisions provides new insights for the hyperon interactions.
+In the past few years, the femtoscopic study using the momentum correlation function from the high-energy collisions has provided new insights into hyperon interactions.
 The correlation function is known to be sensitive to the low-energy interaction and the particle emission source.
-In addition, the femtoscopy approach is advantageous for the multi-strangeness sector which is not easily studied by the traditional scattering experiments.
+In addition, the femtoscopy approach is advantageous for the multistrangeness sector which is not easily studied by the traditional scattering experiments.
 For the baryon pairs including strangeness, $p\Lambda$~\cite{ STAR:2005rpl,ALICE:2018ysd, ALICE:2021njx}, $p\Sigma^0$~\cite{ALICE:2019buq}, $p\Xi^-$~\cite{ ALICE:2019hdt, ALICE:2020mfd,Isshiki:2021bqh} $\Lambda\Lambda$~\cite{ STAR:2014dcy,ALICE:2018ysd,ALICE:2019eol, Isshiki:2021bqh}, ${\Lambda\Xi}$~\cite{ALICE:2022uso}, $\Xi\Xi$~\cite{Isshiki:2021bqh} and $p\Omega$~\cite{ STAR:2018uho, ALICE:2020mfd} correlation data have been reported experimentally.